sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/Sirius.md

 # Sirius

-User/developer friendly parameter subset for the Formula/SIRIUS tool
+User/developer friendly parameter subset for the Formula/SIRIUS tool  Can use results from Spectral library search tool.

 ## Properties